pan-samuel/flash-attention/README.md

 These are my flash attention kernels.

-In SIMT, I optimize single percision flash attentio to outperform cuDNN and SPDA, which you can read here
+I optimize single percision flash attentio to outperform cuDNN and SPDA, which you can read here